penpot/penpot/CONTRIBUTING.md

 # Contributing Guide #

 Thank you for your interest in contributing to UXBox.
-This guide details how to contribute to UXBox in a way that is efficient for everyone.
+This is a generic guide that details how to contribute to UXBox in a way that is efficient for everyone.
+If you want a specific documentation for different parts of the platform, please refer to `docs/` directory.

 ## Reporting Bugs ##